elesiuta/backupy/README.md

 optional arguments:
   -h, --help   show this help message and exit
-  -m mode      Main mode:
-               How to handle files that exist only on one side?
+  -m mode      Main mode: for files that exist only on one side
                  MIRROR (default)
                    [source-only -> destination, delete destination-only]
                  BACKUP
                    [source-only -> destination, keep destination-only]
                  SYNC
                    [source-only -> destination, destination-only -> source]
-  -s mode      Selection mode:
-               How to handle files that exist on both sides but differ?
+  -s mode      Selection mode: for files that exist on both sides but differ
                  SOURCE (default)
                    [copy source to destination]
                  DEST